 - 1. Requester publishes a harvest start message. - 2.
-Upon receiving the harvest message, a harvester: - (a) Opens the api stream. - (b) Extracts urls for web resources from the results. - (c) Writes the stream results to a warc. - 3.
+Upon receiving the harvest message, a harvester: - (a) Opens the api stream. - (b) Writes the stream results to a warc. - 3.
 When rotating to a new warc, the harvester publishes a warc created message. - 4.
-At intervals during the harvest, the harvester: - (a) Publishes a web harvest message containing extracted urls. - (b) Publishes a harvest status message with the status of running. - 5.
+At intervals during the harvest, the harvester: - (a) Publishes a harvest status message with the status of running. - 5.
 When ready to stop, the requester publishes a harvest stop message. - 6.
-Upon receiving the harvest stop message, the harvester: - (a) Closes the api stream. - (b) Publishes a final web harvest message containing extracted urls. - (c) Publishes a final warc created message. - (d) Publishes a final harvest status message with the status of completed success or completed failure. - Any harvester may send harvest status messages with the status of running before the final harvest status message.
+Upon receiving the harvest stop message, the harvester: - (a) Closes the api stream. - (b) Publishes a final warc created message. - (c) Publishes a final harvest status message with the status of completed success or completed failure. - Any harvester may send harvest status messages with the status of running before the final harvest status message.
 A harvester performing a stream harvest must send harvest status messages at regular intervals. - A requester should not send harvest stop messages for a REST harvest.
 A harvester performing a REST harvest may ignore harvest stop messages.